mckennapsean/dissertation/content/05-security.md

 HCI communities [@Pruitt2003; @Faily2011; @Chang2008; @McGinn2008; @Martin2012].
 Personas are _"documents meant to foster communication within a design team as archetypes of users, their behaviors, and their knowledge"_ [@Martin2012].
-Within the cyber security domain, Stoll et al. describe a specific methodology for using personas, highlighting their benefits for cyber security visualization design [@Stoll2008a].
+Within the cybersecurity domain, Stoll et al. describe a specific methodology for using personas, highlighting their benefits for cybersecurity visualization design [@Stoll2008a].
 Here, we further this work in three ways.
 First, we describe how personas benefit the communication within a design team.
 Second, we add visual elements to our personas to promote fast visual comparison of multiple user profiles and highlight interactions between personas.
-Third, we tailor our personas to the field of cyber security by incorporating key aspects of cyber situational awareness.
+Third, we tailor our personas to the field of cybersecurity by incorporating key aspects of cyber situational awareness.

-We developed the personas based on a dozen semistructured interviews conducted over six weeks with various stakeholders: network analysts, managers, researchers embedded in cyber operations, and various other cyber security and business-focused users.
+We developed the personas based on a dozen semistructured interviews conducted over six weeks with various stakeholders: network analysts, managers, researchers embedded in cyber operations, and various other cybersecurity and business-focused users.
 Reflecting on the data gathered during these interviews and existing literature, we produced personas for four types of users: analyst, manager, director, and CEO.
 Once we identified the four types of users for our